 The provider used quality assurance measures to encourage continuous improvement for example, auditing.
-The practice had a structured plan in place to audit quality and safety beyond the mandatory audits for infection control and X-rays.
-We saw evidence that actions resulting from auditing were carried out, for example, there was evidence of discussion of audit findings in staff meetings.
+The practice had a plan in place to audit quality and safety beyond the mandatory audits for infection control and X-rays.
+We saw that actions resulting from auditing were carried out, for example, there was evidence of discussion of audit findings in staff meetings.
 We saw evidence to show the audit process was functioning well.
-Actions resulting from audits were clearly identified and carried out, and re-auditing used to measure improvement.
+Most audits had clearly identified actions and we saw that these were carried out.